ozwolf-software/dropwizard-raml/README.md

 + [Tester](./dropwizard-raml-tester) - a testing library that allows DropWizard testing to verify RAML specifications
 + [Example Service](./examples/example-service/dropwizard-raml-example-service) - an example DropWizard JAX-RS service showcasing all the tools available in this project

+## Scala Dependency

+This project has a dependency on `org.scala-lang:scala-library:2.12.4+`.
+As a transient depdendency, this may cause conflicts with other libraries.

 ## Using In Non-DropWizard Jersey JAX-RS Projects

 The [Annotations](./dropwizard-raml-annotations) and [RAML Generator](./dropwizard-raml-generator) components _can_ be used in non-DropWizard Jersey JAX-RS projects that utilise Jackson.